This article highlights tips for selling your House in Poor Condition in Maryland

 Selling a house in poor condition is a major challenge that many real estate investors face.
 It is not so easy to convince someone to buy a house with a cracked foundation, potholed driveway, dingy floor or a leaky roof.

-So, what do we mean by a ‘house in poor condition’ exactly?
+So, exactly what do we mean by a ‘house in poor condition’?

-A house in poor condition is also known as a lemon in industrial lingo, one that needs work beyond cosmetic repairs and minor updates.
+A house in poor condition is also known as a lemon in industrial lingo, which needs work beyond cosmetic repairs and minor updates.
 It may fall into one of the categories below:

-- Fairly good, but in need of updates: This is a house that has some problems with deferred repairs or general repair, but is in ‘fair’ condition in general.
+- Fairly good, but in need of updates: This house has some problems with deferred repairs or general repair, but is in ‘fair’ condition.
 An outdated kitchen, cluttered interior, painted floors, obsolete bathrooms, peeling paint, weathered exterior, and obsolete light fixtures may characterize such a house.

 - Visible repairs needed: Inhabitable, but with more severe issues, such as electrical problems, damage to the house, problems with plumbing, problems with the base, defective HVAC, broken flooring, and faucets that do not work.